fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 - Group results by a single or multiple variables
 - Use aggregate values calculated mid-query to filter results

 We utilized concepts of logic programming and variable binding to give an immense amount of query potential that can largely be designed by you.
-Note that users

 This section covers analytical queries using the FlureeQL syntax.
 All FlureeQL queries in this section can be issued to an API endpoint ending in `/query`.

 ### Note: Breaking Changes
 Note that to enhance performance and add new features, optional and filter clauses are now part of their own, respective, top-level key value pairs.
+You are still able to use `optional` and `filter` clauses within `where` clauses as well, however the syntax for this has changed.

 A full explanation for how to write `optional` and `filter` clauses is below.

 ### Query Keys